BhaminiKatyal/Aurora-app-Normid-Hackathon-IGDTUW/README.md

 # Aurora-app-Normid-Hackathon-IGDTUW
 Aurora is the design of a mobile app which allows organizers to plan, organize, analyze and promote their astronomical events.
 It also allows users to check out events, register for them, give feedback, chat with other attendees and get personalized recommendations for events.

-TECHNOLOGIES USED
+TECHNOLOGIES USED:
-Figma- For designing UI of the project
+- Figma- For designing UI of the project
-CANVA- For the presentation and outline of the project
+- CANVA- For the presentation and outline of the project

 FEATURES FOR THE ORGANIZER:
 - Check astronomical events marked on a calendar